Megaport Cloud Router: Changing Cloud Networking as you Know it

 Private Hybrid Cloud Connectivity

-Private hybrid cloud connectivity can be easily provisioned between a customer’s on-premise environment and multiple cloud environments.
+Private hybrid cloud connectivity can be easily provisioned between a customer’s on-premises environment and multiple cloud environments.
 Customers with physical Megaports can now also provision an MCR that allows for routing decisions to be made, not only locally, but also in a remote Routing Zone.
 MCR establishes an inter-cloud gateway to make remote routing decisions and then pass traffic that is only destined for their physical Megaport connected back to their data centre for hybrid cloud use.
 Essentially, MCR adds increased granularity and reach to an existing physical deployment.

 Multicloud and Multi-Region Connectivity

 MCR enables private multicloud access, in multiple global regions, with no physical infrastructure required.
 Increased cloud computing choices has led to a greater number of customers requiring access to different public CSPs in different global regions.
 The complexity and cost associated with building a private network has previously made it prohibitive for enterprises that are ‘born in the cloud’ to even consider the possibility of establishing a private network of their own.
 The inherent scalability, flexibility, and low cost associated with leveraging the Megaport SDN in combination with MCR now makes this easily achievable for customers looking to securely pass traffic and manage workloads between various cloud environments.
 The development of Megaport Cloud Router is a natural extension of our Network as a Service strategy.
 Moving up the stack and supporting Layer 3 capabilities is all part of abstracting the network buying experience.
 We are very excited to bring new innovations to market that address the needs of growing companies tapping into all that cloud has to offer.
 Interested in learning more about MCR, Routing Zones, and building virtual networks of your own?
-Check out the MCR web page and infopaper .
+Check out the MCR web page and infopaper.

 Related Posts